kelvinziroh/course_recommender/README.md

 ![training_and_validation_hist](assets/images/training_and_validation_hist.png)

 We also visualize the confusion matrix just to see how the models performed in predicting each sentiment class.
-With the positive sentiment represented as 2, neutral sentiment represented as 1 and negative sentiment represented as 0, we notice that both models did relatively well classifying positive and neutral sentiments but had much more trouble classifying the neutral.
+With the positive sentiment represented as 0, neutral sentiment represented as 1 and negative sentiment represented as 2, we notice that both models did relatively well classifying positive and negative sentiments but had much more trouble classifying the neutral sentiments.
 We also notice from a glance that the BERT model performed better than the RoBERTa model at predicting each class.

 ![confusion_matrix](assets/images/confusion_matrix_comparison.png)

-The model we ended up going with was BERT as it registered slightly better performance metrics on the sentiment classification in comparison to RoBERTa
+The model we ended up selecting was BERT as it registered slightly better performance metrics on the sentiment classification in comparison to RoBERTa

 ![performance_metrics](assets/images/model_selection.png)